At A Glance

 Getting the coach out of their locked bubble

-One-on-one coaching can bring a coach and their client to a closed bubble.
-When that happens, the client and coach stop paying enough attention to what’s beneath the surface.
+One-on-one coaching can trap a coach and their client in a bubble.
+When that happens, the client and coach stop paying sufficient attention to what’s beneath the surface.

-Uncomfortable realisations, tricky boundaries, challenging questions, and transference can all be issues that remain unaddressed in the absence of a coach supervisor.
+Uncomfortable realisations, tricky boundaries, challenging questions, or unacknowledged transference and projection can all be issues that remain unaddressed without appropriate and regular supervision.

 Coaching supervisors help coaches get out of this bubble, so they practice coaching with wider exposure by (metaphorically) introducing the stakeholders to the coaching.

 In this step, the coach and the coach supervisor try to gather information and set goals to make the most out of the supervision journey.
 The coach can prepare a list of doubts, exceptional cases, or any other issues they face during coaching.
-Meanwhile, the supervisor reviews the coach’s practice, work context, and coaching approach.
+Some supervisors may review the coach’s practice, work context, and coaching approach.

-After getting a hang of each others’ work, the coach and supervisor can plan.
-Whether the coach wants 1:1 or group supervision (discussed later in this article).
-Plus, they can set clear objectives afterwards at each step and figure out the final desired outcome.
+During a first meeting, the coach and supervisor discuss whether the coach wants 1:1 or group supervision (discussed later in this article), and they may set objectives and desired outcome.

 Coaching Observation Techniques

-The coach supervisor can suggest or reinforce more effective techniques to help the coach understand how to deal with specific scenarios.
+Supervisors who utilize a more authoritative and informative style may provide feedback to the coach based on their assessment and evaluation of the coaching scenario.
+Such a supervisor may suggest or reinforce more effective techniques to help the coach understand how to deal with specific scenarios.

-The coach supervisor may also evaluate the coaching session with fresh standards against the established ones based on their individual and unique expertise.
+A coach supervisor may also offer alternative perspectives.
 This results in a reflective practice and aids the coach’s journey to excellence.

 Key Principles of Coaching Supervision